ahnpj/soc-analyst-portfolio/labs/shell-and-scripting/linux-shell-and-scripting/Lab01-linux-bash-usage-and-scripting/Lab01-linux-bash-usage-and-scripting.md

   <em>Figure 14</em>
 </p>

-Using `./conditional_script.sh` only runs the file, it does not give it permission to run.
+Using `./peters_conditional_script.sh` only runs the file, it does not give it permission to run.
 If the script isn’t already executable, the command will fail.
 The purpose of `chmod +x` is to add the executable permission so the system can actually run it.
 After that, `./script.sh` works because the file is now allowed to execute.

-The script checks whether the entered name matches the authorized value (“Peter Ahn”), which is my name.
+The script checks whether the entered name matches the authorized value (“Peter”), which is my name.
 If the condition is met, the script displays the secret and welcomes the user.
 If the condition fails, the script shows an unauthorized message instead.

 The two screenshots in the lab are simply examples showing both possible outcomes.
 When running the script yourself, you will only see one outcome at a time, either the authorized message if the input matches, or the unauthorized message if it does not.